-John is a seminarian for the Diocese of Davenport, Iowa.
-He holds a bachelor’s in philosophy from Franciscan University of Steubenville and a master’s in philosophy from Mundelein Seminary.
-He is currently living in Rome, studying sacred theology at the Pontifical University of St. Thomas Aquinas.
-Before entering seminary, John worked as a web developer specializing in WordPress and search engine optimization.
+Fr.
+Lamansky is a priest for the Diocese of Davenport, Iowa.
+He holds a B.A. and M.A. in philosophy and an S.T.B. in theology.
+Before entering seminary, Fr.
+Lamansky worked as a web developer specializing in WordPress and search engine optimization.
 Various bits of code that he’s written continue to run on millions of websites to this day.
-John runs a recently-launched apologetics Q&A website called Catholic FAQ.
+His personal blog can be found at Lamansky.com.

 Ashley is a Professor of Crisis Communications & Leadership.
 She teaches Media Training to secular and Catholic lay organizations, as well as “Media Training for Priests” for various orders, seminaries and communities all over the world.
 In Rome, she is an Instructor at the Pontifical University of Santa Croce and guest lecturer at the Pontifical North American College (NAC).
 Ashley is the Rome Correspondent for the Relevant Radio Network and has appeared as a Vatican insider on FOX News, CBS, EWTN, CBN, RAI, and more.
 She was formerly the English Language Official at the Pontifical Council for Social Communications at the Vatican and the Director of Communications of the Pontifical University of the Holy Cross Foundation.
 Ashley received a B.S. in Marketing and International Business from the University of Dayton.
 She has worked in medical, lifestyle and event marketing for various clients including Universal Pictures, Jaguar, JCPenney, 3Com, Sony, M&M Mars and Kraft Foods.
 With a Master’s degree in Theology from Holy Apostles Seminary, she went on to earn a Licentiate in Sacred Theology (STL) in Communications from the Pontifical University of the Holy Cross in Rome, where she is currently pursuing her Doctorate.